freefallcid/dominicreich-jekyll-2019/src/_pages/til.md

 title: &title "Today I Learned"
 alt_title: *title
 modified:
-excerpt: &excerpt "Learnings (sometimes daily) captured for posterity and educational purposes."
+excerpt: &excerpt "Learnings (sometimes daily) captured for posterity and educational purposes.
+There is a shitload of things that I learn daily..."
 introduction: *excerpt
 pagination:
   enabled: true